SporeRanier/Parkview_Indoor_Navigation/README.md

 # Parkview Indoor Navigation

-## Will update this as we progress
+## Will update this as we progress.
+Contact Michael for details.
 * config settings
 * etc